jiangqucheng/EECE7398_ST_Compiler/HW1/Part1/README.md

 Finally, the `printFibonacciSeries` function is called with the argument 10, which means the program will print the first 10 numbers in the Fibonacci sequence.
 This call demonstrates the functionality of both the `fibonacci` and `printFibonacciSeries` functions, showing how they work together to compute and display the Fibonacci sequence.

+## `turnt` Verification

+`turnt` is a simple snapshot testing tool inspired by Cram and LLVM's lit.
+It is useful for testing programs that translate text files to other text files, such as compilers.
+The idea behind Turnt is that each test is represented by an input file, and the tool runs a command to generate an output file.
+The output file is then compared against a saved "golden" output file to check for any differences.

+To use Turnt in my workflow, I have follow these steps:

+1. Configure: Create a `turnt.toml` configuration file and specify the command to test.
+The command include `{filename}` as a placeholder for the input file.

+2. Create a test: Write an input file next to the `turnt.toml` file.
+This input file represents a specific test case.

+3. Take a snapshot: Run `turnt --save <input_file>` to execute the specified command with the input file and save the standard output into an output file.
+Review the output file to ensure it matches the expectations.
+Both the input and output files are checked into version control.

+4. Test the work: Use `turnt <input_file>` to run all the tests and confirm that the output still matches the saved output files.

+For implementation details, you can check the `Makefile` and `turnt.toml` in current folder.
+The `Makefile` contains targets for running the tests using Turnt, while the `turnt.toml` file specifies the command to be tested and any additional configuration options.